Installing the HPE CloudPhysics Virtual Appliance

-The new CloudPhysics Observer allows for additional features that enable customers and partners to enjoy a richer analytics experience, expand supported vCenter configurations, and provide added security to the collection process.
+The new CloudPhysics Observer allows for new features that enable customers and partners to get a richer analytics experience, expand supported vCenter configurations, and provided added security to the collection process.
 For most organizations, the process of deploying and configuring the observer will be less than 5 minutes.
 Note: An individual with VMware vSphere experience and credentials to deploy the observer is required.
 One HPE CloudPhysics virtual appliance is required per VMware vCenter.

-In the new CloudPhysics Observer, we have made the following updates:
+In the new CloudPhysics Appliance, we have made the following updates:

-- Improved security – The CloudPhysics Observer has several security updates and enhancements that reduce attack surfaces, update legacy software, and require greater levels of authentication between external organizations and CloudPhysics.
+- Improved Security – The new appliance has several security updates and enhancements to reduce attack surfaces, update legacy software, and require great levels of authentication for Organizations to CloudPhysics.

 - Reduced the resource requirements for data collection.

-All of these features are available in the new CloudPhysics Observer.
-New detailed installation and configuration instructions are shown below.
+All of these are available in the new CloudPhysics Observer.
+New details installation and configuration instructions are below.

 Installing the HPE CloudPhysics Virtual Appliance